jdevfullstack/github-stats-guide/README.md

 My suggestion is that you fork those small and medium-sized projects.
-For one, it will benefit them because those big projects, they will simply ignore it.
-Plus, raising an issue or a pull request in a big project will be tedious.
+For one, it will benefit them, they need support.
 And the chances are high if you want to change something even in the README that it will be accepted.